Post Tenure Review Policy

 Current PTR policy Proposed PTR policy*

-Triggered by overall annual rating of unsatisfactory Triggered by overall annual rating of below expectations or a rating in teaching or research of unsatisfactory
+Triggered by overall annual rating of unsatisfactory Triggered by overall annual rating of unsatisfactory, or a second consecutive overall rating of below expectations/needs improvement, or a second consecutive rating of unsatisfactory in one area of effort

-Review by tenured faculty panel Review by tenured faculty panel, dean, and provost
+Review by tenured faculty panel Reviewed by tenured faculty panel and dean

-Two year performance improvement plan developed by faculty member, department chair, and dean Maximum one year performance improvement plan developed by faculty member, department chair, and dean, and approved by the dean.
-Plan must be reasonable and achievable within the timeframe.
+Two year performance improvement plan developed by faculty member, department chair, and dean One year performance improvement plan developed by faculty member, chair, and dean, approved by dean and provost; may be extended to two years with provost approval

 No timeline for review process Clearly outlined timeline for the review process